nefelitav/translator-to-java/README.md

 As far as the grammar is concerned, I tried to make it as straightforward as possible, so that I can understand it myself.
 The nonterminals I used are the following ones:

 - program: the goal, it contains function declarations and function calls
 - functions, function: one or more function declarations
 - calls, call: one or more function calls
-- args: the arguments of a function as defined in the declaration
+- formal_params: the arguments of a function as defined in the declaration
-- passed_args: the arguments passed to a function, can be all kinds of things
+- actual_params: the arguments passed to a function, can be all kinds of things
 - prefix: string prefix check
 - expr: can be if statement, function call, a concatenation, an identifier, a string literal or a reverse expression

-The main challenge I had to cope with was the differantiation of the function declaration and the function call, which I handled using the regex ') {'.
+The main challenge I had to cope with was the differentiation of the function declaration and the function call, which I handled using the regex ') {'.

 ### Install Dependencies

 ```
 $ sudo apt-get install jflex
 ```

 ### Compile & Run

 ```
 $ ./run_all.sh
 ```